New research on The Line

 Knowing that young people’s needs and concerns vary within and across individuals, cultures, regions, and communities The Line can be relevant to a range of audiences, depending on their age, needs and stages of development, however our advertising and marketing actively targets ages 14+.

-The campaign’s long-term goal is to prevent violence against women and their children by addressing the drivers of violence against women: condoning of violence against women, men's control of decision-making and limits to women's independence; stereotyped constructions of masculinity and femininity and disrespect towards women and male peer relations that emphasise aggression.
+The campaign’s long-term goal is to prevent violence against women and children by addressing the drivers of violence against women: condoning of violence against women, men's control of decision-making and limits to women's independence, stereotyped constructions of masculinity and femininity and disrespect towards women and male peer relations that emphasise aggression.

 Content on The Line